codeenigma/ce-deploy/roles/deploy_code/README.md

   #  - src: '/var/simplesaml/etc'
   #    dest: 'vendor/simplesamlphp/simplesamlphp/config'
   symlinks: []
   # Number of builds to keep.
-Note this is independand of databases/dump.
+Note this is independant of databases/dump.
   keep: 10
 ```